KKomarov/pattern_recognition/README.md

 # pattern_recognition
-Basic usage of neural network
+Basic usage of neural network on MNIST dataset